 I am so excited for you to start your journey into the world of whole-food, plant-based living.
 Whilst some of these documentaries may be shocking, graphic and intellectually challenging when it comes to your inherited belief systems, I promise that this will be an experience which can’t help but change you for the better.

 Whatever you decide is right for you upon evaluating the evidence presented in these documentaries, I hope that you are more informed and can make better individual choices moving forwards.

 If you enjoyed this post and these documentaries have inspired you to take the vegan plunge, then check out my post How to Create Your Minimalist Meal Plan for a practical guide to your weekly shop and an easy vegan meal plan.
-For even more plant-based inspiration, get acquainted with these handy vegan recipe kits!
+And, for even more plant-based education, have a read of some of these fascinating books on veganism.